Mohamed Rahmoune: War of Independence

-After the organization of the Soummam conference on August 20, 1956, and the revolutionary structuring of the Algerian territory, the armed action was entrusted to Mohamed's congeners over 16 years of age to ignite the insurrection to perpetuate it by attacking the colony's interests in cities, such as Thénia (formerly Ménerville) which was only 3 km north of his village of Soumâa.
+After the organization of the Soummam conference on 20 August 1956 and the revolutionary structuring of the Algerian territory, the armed action was entrusted to Mohamed's compatriots over 16 years of age to ignite the insurrection and perpetuate it by attacking the colony's interests in cities such as Thénia (formerly Ménerville), which was only 3 km north of his birth village.

-Thus, he participated, together with his cousin Bouzid Boushaki, in planting a bomb in the post office in the center of Thénia in 1956, as well as various sabotage actions in the colonial agricultural estates around this strategic railway city.
+Rahmoune participated, together with his cousin Bouzid Boushaki, in planting a bomb in the post office in the center of Thénia in 1956, as well as various sabotage actions in the colonial agricultural estates around this strategic railway city.

-After his brother Djilali Rahmoune died as a martyr (shahid) in the field of honor in 1957, he joined the ranks of the National Liberation Army (ALN) in the third district, the first region, in the fourth historical wilaya, where he participated in many battles.
+After his brother Djilali Rahmoune was martyred in action in 1957, Rahmoune joined the ranks of the National Liberation Army (ALN) in the third district, the first region, in the fourth historical wilaya, where he participated in many battles.